 Florian from Munich

-The magazine “European Safety and Technology” is Florian’s favorite magazine.
-He likes to watch all kinds of news, “it starts with Vox and ends with the Tagesschau.
-Politically, he is very interested”.
+Florian’s favourite magazine is “European Safety and Technology.”
+He likes to watch all kinds of the news.
+“He starts with Vox and ends with the late-night news.
+He is very interested in politics.”
 We like to go out to eat, either Croatian food at the “Opatja” in Thal or Greek food.
-Sometimes Florian also donates some money for animals, e.g. “so that the bears don’t have to dance like that in Romania”.
+Florian sometimes donates money for animals: “so that the bears don’t have to dance like that in Romania.”
 His mother loves him very much.
 And Florian loves his family very much.
-His grandma passed away in 2019 at 102 years old and he visited her regularly until the end.
+His grandma passed away in 2019 at the age of 102 and he visited her regularly until the end.

 The interview was conducted by Birgit E. Langen/NightWatch / December 2021